 Judith Ida Silberpfennig Kestenberg, M.D.
-(1910 - 1999) was Edith Buxbaum's analysand.
+(1910 - 1999) was Edith Buxbaum's analysand and friend.
 Both women left Vienna in 1937.
 They were eight years apart; Judith was the younger.
 Each was a strongly-identified secular Jew and married men who were secular Jews.
 Judith told me that when she picked up the newspaper the first word she looked for was "Israel."
 In 1965, Buxbaum taught in a kibbutz.
 One of her 1965 diaries reports her saying wistfully: "Maybe we should have settled in Israel instead of the United States."

 I'm listening to the tapes I made with Dr. Kestenberg in December 1994.
 (What you see here will appear in chapter two - the New York chapter - of the book I'm writing on Buxbaum.
 I am finding it easier to write on this public blog than on an impersonal computer page or my five by eight index cards.
 Strange, this internet age).

 In the December, 1994 interview which took place during the American Psychoanalytic Association conference-week when I had presented a paper on "Edith Buxbaum and the Seattle Psychoanalytic Institute," Dr. Kestenberg told me she was scared when she came to America.
 "I was scared.
 I didn't know how scared I was.
 Nunberg told me how scared I was."

 I returned to the Kestenberg tapes after contact with Klara Naszkowska, PhD.,* "a cultural ... historian specializing in the early history of psychoanalysis with a focus on Jewish female analysts."
 Out of the blue, Klara emailed me, the most exciting communication I have had with an academic (outside my family) in a long time.